granule-project/granule/README.md

 #### Alternative Colours

 The `--alternative-colors`/`--alternative-colours` flag will cause success messages to be printed in blue instead of green, which may help with colour blindness.

 The `--no-color`/`--no-colour` flag will turn off colours altogether.

 ### Multi-Byte Unicode

-The following operators are interchangeable.
+The following symbols are interchangeable.
+You can destructively rewrite all occurrences in your source file by passing `--ascii-to-unicode`/`--unicode-to-ascii`. `--keep-backup` will save a backup of the most recent copy of the input file with `.bak` appended.

 | ASCII | Unicode |
 |:---:|:---:|